KingContaria/StandardSettings/README.md

 This Mod will set your Settings to a preset standard when creating a new world.
 It will also check if your settings are within the allowed boundaries of the game / the speedrun.com rules.

 To set your standard settings, click the Book and Quill Button on the Titlescreen, this will create a 'standardoptions.txt' file in your Minecraft directory.
+If you hold shift while clicking the button, it will open up the 'standardoptions.txt' file.

 It will be a copy of your current options.txt file plus some additional features: